-This Keto Orange Creamsicle Jello Mousse recipe is super easy to make and will satisfy that sweet, creamy craving!
+This Keto Jello Recipe is an orange Creamsicle mousse that is super easy to make and will satisfy that sweet, creamy craving!

-Being on a keto diet or any low carb diet restricts the use of sugar, which can make it really hard to satisfy your sweet tooth.
+Being on a ketogenic diet or any low carb diet restricts the use of sugar, which can make it really hard to satisfy your sweet tooth.

-However, thanks to so many creative people online, we all can find a recipe like this one that will save the day!
+However, thanks to so many creative people online AND artificial sweeteners, we can all find a recipe like this one that will save the day!

 Because this particular recipe has plain, non-fat Greek yogurt as an ingredient, you could technically call this a breakfast.

-However, it’s a great “I-need-something-sweet-to-eat-after-dinner” treat as well!
+However, it’s a great way to get that “I-need-something-sweet-to-eat-after-dinner” treat as well!

 I found this recipe on a site called Resolution Eats, a low carb food blog.